Head

 Market effective research

-Six companies have been co-founded by Wendelin Stark: FlamePowders AG made large scale oxide powders (stopped operation in 2006), external page Turbobeads GmbH makes magnetic chemicals (partially distributed by external page Sigma-Aldrich) and diagnostic reagents, external page nanograde AG provides over 1 Million different and customized nanoparticles, external page smartodont GmbH introduces bioactivity to polymer implants, and external page novamem GmbH produces ultrafiltration membranes for water purification and organic solvent nanofiltration.
-The youngest one, external page Haelixa GmbH uses a high-tech nanotechnology tracer technology developed at FML to provide solutions for industrial tracing, product authentication and liability management
+Six companies have been co-founded by Wendelin Stark: FlamePowders AG made large scale oxide powders (stopped operation in 2006), Turbobeads GmbH made magnetic chemicals (partially distributed by external page Sigma-Aldrich) and diagnostic reagents, external page nanograde AG provides over 1 Million different and customized nanoparticles, external page smartodont GmbH introduces bioactivity to polymer implants, and external page novamem GmbH produces ultrafiltration membranes for water purification and organic solvent nanofiltration.
+The youngest one, external page Haelixa GmbH uses a high-tech nanotechnology tracer technology developed at FML to provide solutions for industrial tracing, product authentication and liability management.

 Selection of Wendelin Stark's achievements